aiven/aiven-docs/docs/products/mysql/concepts/high-availability-mysql.md

 new replacement node is automatically scheduled and becomes the new standby node.
 Data loss in this scenario is close to zero.

-In case all primary and standby nodes fail at the same time or all the primary nodes fail while standby nodes are being recovered:
+In case the primary node and all the standby nodes fail at the same time or the primary node fails while all the standby nodes are being recovered:

 - On a single-standby node plan